 Land preparation.
-Different types of field and management preferences require different types of land preparation.
+Different types of fields and management preferences require different types of land preparation.
 Most growers in our interview pool performed several operations including multiple discing (five times in this study), ripping the soil (maybe twice) to break up any underlying compacted soil, plowing, leveling using a triplane, chiseling, furrowing, listing, and shaping beds.
-Preplant fertilizer was applied together with the listing before the ground was shaped and rolled into beds.
+Preplant fertilizer is applied together with the listing before the ground is shaped and rolled into beds.

 Stand establishment.
-Loose-leaf lettuce is grown primarily in the central coast, the southern coast, the Central Valley, and the southern deserts of California.
-The primary varieties produced in Ventura County are greenleaf, redleaf, romaine, and butterhead.
-Other varieties produced in the county include endive and escarole.
-All varieties have similar cultural, harvesting, and marketing requirements.
+Spinach is grown primarily in the southern desert valleys, the south coast, the central coast, and the central San Joaquin Valley.
+The primary varieties produced in Ventura County are St. Helens, Rushmore, and Springfield, all of which require similar cultural, harvesting, and marketing techniques.

 Seeding rates vary depending on spacing.
-For this study, we assumed a rate of approximately 160,000 seeds per acre.
-Seeds are planted two rows to a bed with bed centers 40 inches apart and seeds planted 2 inches apart within the row.
+For this study, we assumed a rate of approximately 1 million seeds per acre.
+Seeds are planted six rows to a bed with bed centers 40 inches apart and seeds 1 inch apart within a row at a depth of $\frac{1}{2}$ inch.